Borneo: Jul 11—29, 2017

 From the mountain we will travel to the Sepilok Reserve, a wonderful introduction to the lowland forests of Borneo, including access to the canopy on a very sturdy walkway and a maze of forest interior trails.
 Then we transfer to boats for our explorations of the lower reaches of the Kinabatangan River, from the vast complex of mangrove forests at its mouth upriver to the swamp forests along its banks.
 Numerous special creatures are found in this region, from Orangutan (Forest Man in local Malay) and Bornean Pygmy Elephant (if we are lucky) to the comical Proboscis Monkey, endangered Storm’s Stork, a variety of raptors, and many large hornbills.

 The highlight of the tour will undoubtedly be our visit to the Danum Valley, and the thrill of exploring these towering dipterocarp forests cannot be overstated.
 We will do so from the comfort of perhaps the finest and most beautiful lodge in the whole of Southeast Asia, the Borneo Rainforest Lodge, set in the heart of the Danum Valley amidst some of the most magnificent rainforest remaining on the island of Borneo.
 With four full days and five nights here, we will have an enviable chance to fully appreciate the richness of this forest haven and observe many of the fascinating birds and animals that live here.

-Good to outstanding accommodations; good to excellent food; moderate pace with easy to moderate terrain; one or two more demanding walks; most birding on foot along roads and trails, also from comfortable boats; hot and humid in the lowlands, cool in the mountains.
+Good to outstanding accommodations; good to excellent food; moderate pace with easy to moderate terrain; two or three more demanding walks; most birding on foot along roads and trails, also from comfortable boats; hot and humid in the lowlands, cool in the mountains.